 Check to see if coolant is visible in the coolant surge tank.
 If the coolant inside the coolant surge tank is boiling, do not do anything else until it cools down.

-If coolant is visible but the coolant level is not at the indicated mark, add a 50/50 mixture of clean, drinkable water and DEX-COOL coolant at the coolant surge tank, but be sure the cooling system is cool before this is done.
-See Engine Overheating \$\dip 242\$ for more information.
+If coolant is visible but the coolant level is not at or above the mark pointed to, add a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.

+Be sure the cooling system is cool before this is done.